Mercedes-Benz Ponton Photo Gallery

 1960 Type W120 180Db sedan

-Simon Pontin was the host of the weekday morning Sunshine Show and the Saturday morning show Salmagundy; The Show For Working People at WXXI (91.5 FM) in Rochester, New York from some time in 1976 until May 16, 2009 when he retired, rode off into the sunset, and left a hole in the fabric of Rochester's soundscape and in the imaginations of his regular listeners.
+Simon Pontin hosted the weekday morning classical music radio program The Sunshine Show, and the eclectic Saturday morning show Salmagundy; The Show for Working People at WXXI (91.5 FM) from 1976 until his retirement on May 16, 2009.
+His absence left a hole in the fabric of Rochester's soundscape, and in the imaginations of his regular listeners.
 Best wishes to you Simon!

 Photo of Type 180Db with Simon Pontin, Jr. (circa 1965) submitted July 31, 2004